HOTEL NEW YORK

 information in such an illogical way produces a machine autonomy that questions

 the way real-time is adapted into film-time.
-In classical cinema the latter
+In classical cinema the latter one usually

 features a successive order of events.
-Based on the given data the machine
+Based on the given data the machine suggests

 an infinite number of alternative readings on its own.